Application Deployment - Deploy Relvy to your Kubernetes cluster using Helm charts with automated installation or manual configuration.

 Check logs to debug issues:Upgrading

-To upgrade Relvy to a new version:Uninstalling
+To upgrade Relvy to a new version:Updating Custom SSL Certificates

 To uninstall Relvy from your cluster:Note - Uninstalling Relvy does not delete your database or DNS records.
 You’ll need to remove those separately if desired.